seanb1526/CodeLagoon/documents/waiver-template.md

 - Payment methods: Venmo, Paypal and Check

 ### EQUIPMENT AND MATERIALS
-- All Lego sets and equipment provided by BrickCode Academy
+- All Lego sets and equipment provided by At-Home Robotics
 - Students may keep small projects created during lessons
 - Families responsible for deliberately damaged equipment
 - Special dietary restrictions or allergies must be disclosed